 Key Bank offers both home equity loans and home equity lines of credit (HELOC).
 It has a wider range of terms and conditions than many of the other lenders we reviewed, including allowing you to use a second home or investment property as collateral.
-However, it may charge closing fees, something most home equity lenders cover themselves.
+However, it may charge closing fees, which Citizens Bank and Citibank do not.

 Key Bank has lending programs to suit different needs, such as high LTV loans.
 An LTV, or loan-to-value ratio, looks at the amount you still owe on your home divided by the value of the home itself.
 While most banks only loan up to a fixed loan-to-value ratio, Key Bank has a wider acceptable range.
 You can discuss this with your loan officer.
 It can also work with people whose credit scores are lower than those preferred by other institutions.
 Finally, it allows you to use real estate you own but do not occupy, such as a vacation home or investment property, as collateral.
 However, it may charge higher interest and some extra fees for these special cases.